defgsus/blog/src/html_tools/render_chords/uku-post.md

 {audio:depe.mp3}

-An idea developed with a friend called Pepe, but it's on D, not on P. An easy piece and good for singing a 60ies melody on top.
+An idea developed with my friend Pepe, but it's on D, not on P. An easy piece and good for singing a 60ies melody on top.

 ```chords-A/5/4/3
 Cx: 3/2/1